-Form 462 Verification of Independent Expenditures CALIFORNIA FORM ^A 462 This verification form identifies an individual responsible for expenditures were not coordinated with the listed candidate committee will report all contributions and reimbursements subject to state or local contribution limits. e or mea sure cor mmittee (or the opponent) and that t the Explain) Ĺ Name of Committee: COMMITTEE ID) # New Ventures 00124 BUSINESS STREET ADDRESS CITY 345 Stone Way Sacramento STATE ZIP CODE E-MAIL TELEPHONE N UMBER 4 CA 9582 .6 Ann@LALN PAC.web (916) 333-3333 Candidates or Measures: This committee has reported independent expenditure(s) to reporting of an independent expenditure may occur after the Code Sections 84204 and 85500.) his form is filed i f an independent expenditure is made de before the 90 day-24 hour r Government NAME OF CANDIDATE (First/Last)/BALLOT MEASURE SUPPORT OPPOSE 1 ELECTION DATE John Smith Mayor Los Angeles 5/21/20xx NAME OF CANDIDATE (First/Last)/BALLOT MEASURE SUPPORT OPPOSE OFFICE SOUGHT OR HELD/ BALLOT NO /LETTER JURISDICTION AND DISTRICT, IF ANY ELECTION DATE NAME OF CANDIDATE (First/Last)/BALLOT MEASURE SUPPORT OPPOSE OFFICE SOUGHT OR HELD/ BALLOT NO/LETTER JURISDICTION AND DISTRICT, IF ANY ELECTION DATE NAME OF CANDIDATE (First/Last)/BALLOT MEASURE SUPPORT OPPOSE OFFICE SOUGHT OR HELD/ BALLOT NO./LETTER JURISDICTION AND DISTRICT, IF ANY ELECTION DATE 6 Verification (Check One): ✓ Principal C Officer ☐ Candidate/Officeholder ☐ State Ballot Measure Proponen it I have not received any unreported contributions or reimbu reporting period with the candidate or the opponent of the subject of the expenditure, or with the agents of the candid under the laws of the State of California that the following candida date or th ate who i is the subject of the expenditure, wit nent of the candidate or the state me th the proponent or the oppor nent of the state me asure that is the Signature Required) Printed N (Name of Principal Offic cer) Sig gned on (Date) h, day, year)
+Form 462 Verification of Independent Expen ıditures CALIFORNIA FORM 462 This verification form identifies an individual res expenditures were not coordinated with the list committee will report all contributions and reim subject to state or local contribution limits. ted candidate or measure con mmittee (or the opponent) and that th he Explain) Ĺ Name of Committee: ME OF RECIPIENT COMMITTEE, ENTITY OR INDIVIDUAL COMMITTEE ID# ١ New Ventures 00124 BUSINESS STREET ADDRESS CITY 345 Stone Way Sacramento STATE ZIP CODE E-MAIL TELEPHONE NUMBER 4 CA 95826 Ann@LALNF PAC.web (916) 333-3333 1 Candidates or Measures: rhis committee has reported independent expe reporting of an independent expenditure may o Code Sections 84204 and 85500.) occur after this form is filed if f an independent expenditure is mad e before the 90 day-24 hour re reporting period of Government NAME OF CANDIDATE (First/Last)/BALLOT MEASURE SUPPORT OPPOSE JURISDICTION AND DISTRICT, IF ANY ELECTION DATE John Smith Mayor Los Angeles 5/21/20xx NAME OF CANDIDATE (First/LastyBALLOT MEASURE SUPPORT OPPOSE OFFICE SOUGHT OR HELD/ BALLOT NO/LETTER JURISDICTION AND DISTRICT, IF ANY ELECTION DATE NAME OF CANDIDATE (First/Last)/BALLOT MEASURE SUPPORT OPPOSE OFFICE SOUGHT OR HELD/ BALLOT NO/LETTER JURISDICTION AND DISTRICT, IF ANY ELECTION DATE NAME OF CANDIDATE (First/Last)/BALLOT MEASURE SUPPORT OPPOSE OFFICE SOUGHT OR HELD/ BALLOT NO./LETTER JURISDICTION AND DISTRICT, IF ANY ELECTION DATE 6 Verification (Check One): ✓ Principal Officer ☐ Candidate/Officeholder ☐ State Ballot Measure Proponent have not received any unreported contribution reporting period with the candidate or the opposubject of the expenditure, or with the agents ounder the laws of the State of California that the onent of the candidate who i of the candidate or the oppor the following is true and corr is the subject of the expenditure, with nent of the candidate or the state me rect. h the proponent or the opponent or opponent or opponent nent of the state measure that is the Signature Required) Printed N (Name of Principal Offic eer) Sig gned on (Date)